rlaker/Obsidian-for-Academia/Obsidian.md

 This setup took me quite a while to make, and involved a deep dive in the rabbit hole. [[Obsidian]] is always changing and there are so many plugins its hard to keep up.

 > [!info]
 > Try out this setup and tweak it to suit you.
-Try the settings for each plugin first, or go on the obsidian forums
+Usually these changes can be made in the settings for each plugin, or go on the obsidian forums

 > [!info]
 > If you think of a good idea, someone has probably made a plugin for it